jameskriang/calculatorEndpoint/README.md

 ## How to run
   1. Download the source code
-  2. Open up your OS CLI, go to the *downloaded direct* and run the following command,
+  2. Open up your OS CLI, go to the *downloaded directory* and run the following command,

 ```console
   npm install